 - Ability to work against prescribed notions of design practice thus setting new standards and novel approaches to design research / processes / ideation / production.

 - Apply principles of cognition and perception and fundamentals of visual design to create meaningful, desirable & appropriate visual messages and experiences that are empathetic to cultures, contexts and environment.

 - Work with diverse media and materials rapidly to create visual/experiential solutions.

-- Communicate compellingly the design process to invite critique & develop a community of stakeholders for the work.
+- Document and Communicate compellingly to invite critique by a community of stakeholders for the work.

 Graduates of MA in Visual Communication at Srishti Manipal will be able to contribute to and make a positive difference in a variety of creative and research areas such as of Branding & Advertising, Marketing & Communication, Graphic Design, Publication & Publishing, Retail and Exhibition as well as Digital Publishing and Marketing Companies.
 Our graduates will make very competent and effective Researchers, Educators, Academicians, Creative Enablers, Art Directors, Senior Designers and Design Consultants.

 The program is informed by the following disciplines:

 Branding and Marketing Communication

 Research and Collaboration